roman/Haskell-etc/README.md

 }
 ```

+We will go through some of the details on the next sections, the important
+section to notice on is the `"etc/entries"` which specifies how your config map
+is going to look like.
+Also the `"etc/filepaths"` will tell etc where to look
+for files to gather the configuration of your app, it could be multiple of them
+because you may want to have a default for development, and then override it
+with some configurations for production/integration, The values of the latter
+filepaths in this array will have a higher precedence.

 ## Reading Configuration in Haskell Code

 To read configuration values, there is 2 functions that can be used: